ExperQuick/LwFlow/docs/user_guide/quickstart.rst

 5. **Open the project in your browser**

-   Navigate to the folder where you saved the downloaded project.
+   Navigate to the folder where you extracted the downloaded project.

 6. **Follow the instructions sequentially**